A note on overrelaxation in the Sinkhorn algorithm: Main results

 with a new variable $z$.
 This yields

-where the maximum is taken over all $z$ not collinear with $u^*$ (the nominator is then nonnegative and the denominator is positive).
+where the maximum is taken over all $z$ not collinear with $u^*$ (the numerator is then nonnegative and the denominator is positive).
 To obtain a lower bound, we now evaluate the expression at $z$ satisfying

 where $e_j$ denotes the $j$-th unit vector.
 Note that such $z$ exists ($K^\transp$ has full row rank) and is indeed not collinear to $u^*$, since otherwise $K^\transp u^*$ would be collinear with $e_j$, which contradicts $K^\transp u^* \had v^* = b$.
 Therefore, using this $z$, we get